 And the tendency for us is to do something..
-Anything to feel the void.
-Smile, talk, crack a joke… But they won’t smile back and it that will make you look like you’re kissing up to them.
+Anything to fill the void.
+Smile, talk, crack a joke… But they won’t smile back and that will make you look like you’re kissing them.

-Successfully dealing with CB means you must become a CB: cold and distant.
+Successfully dealing with icy men means you must become an icy man: cold and distant.

 Finally, we get to the crowning of social power.